absynthmind/hypermedia-design/README.md

 ## Context

 ### The rest of REST
+#### The current plateau
 Representational State Transfer (REST) is a software architectural style that describes how to construct network-based software applications such that they have the best characteristics of the Web.
 It's very easy to get *most* of these characteristics nowadays.
-With tools and frameworks available to pretty much any current computing platform we can build a client-server, stateless, non-shared caching, layered system that relies on location-based identifiers (URL), that can be included into the data itself (HTML) and that can be retrieved by means of a general protocol (HTTP) (picture TesselMachine)
+With tools and frameworks available to pretty much any current computing platform (tessel.io) we can build a client-server, stateless, non-shared caching, layered system that relies on location-based identifiers (URL), that can be included into the data itself (HTML) and that can be retrieved by means of a general protocol (HTTP).

+#### The learning curve
 Yes, we went thru a learning curve (picture RMM - http://martinfowler.com/articles/richardsonMaturityModel.html) but we have reached a plateau of sensibility and practicability.
 On the RMM: POST serves many useful purposes in HTTP, including the general purpose of “this action isn’t worth standardising (RMM 1, 2).
 ING banking app is at RMM 1.5, but we're hitting RMM 2

 Still, we are missing out on the one crucial aspect of REST...